LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 Currently in development.
 Will be added in the next few days.

 ## Count function overview
-The `count` function provides different overloads for usage with different types.
-The general usage is `count(Container, Offset, Reverse)`:
+The `count` function provides different overloads and parameters for usage with different types and to adjust the behaviour of the counting.
+The `count` function is a `constexpr`.

+### Parameters
+The general usage is `count(Container, Offset=0, Reverse=false)`:
 - `Container` is any type of container or array.
-- `Offset` is the offset from which to start counting.
+- `Offset` is the offset from where to start counting.
+Default is zero.

-In development:
+**In development:**
 - ⚠️`Reverse` is a boolean to enable counting in reverse (start at highest element down to zero).

-The `count` function is a `constexpr`.

-##### The overloads are:
+Default is false (no reverse counting).

+### Return type and variable types
+return

+### Overloads

 - C-Style arrays
     ```cpp